 All collected data are presented in various forms in order to convey relevant information.
 This is a descriptive analysis.
 So, the data were analyzed descriptively and tables are also presented to make it more meaningful.
-From tables, socioeconomic indicators like education status, population, occupation, income and expenditure status are presented.
-Statistical tools like those that percentage and ratio have been used.
-Other data analysis tool were also used which are mentioned in the following sub-Sections.
+From tables, socio-economic indicators like education status, population, occupation, income and expenditure status are presented.
+Statistical tools like percentage and ratio have used.
+There are also used other data analysis tool which is mentioned under.